 When we are born, our birth certificate is our passport to life.
 One child wasn’t even able to play football with his friends, because he didn’t have a birth certificate to prove his age.
 Through Katy’s story, I learned that without one, your basic human rights are limited, your dignity is stripped away and your opportunities scarce.

-How CAFOD helped Aleck
+How CAFOD helped Chipo and her children

 If not done at birth, acquiring a birth certificate requires lots of travel, paperwork and – crucially – money, making it even more difficult for people living in poverty.